emberjs/data/guides/drafts/incremental-adoption-guide.md

 ```

 Notice we still want to import the `Store` class from `ember-data/store` package.
 You might have a lint rule that says don't do it.
 You can disable it for this import.
-The reason we want to import it from `ember-data/store` is because we want to use Ember Data models, serializers, adapters, etc. and alongside we want to start utilizing new APIs.
+The reason we want to import it from `ember-data/store` is because we want to use EmberData models, serializers, adapters, etc. while alongside we want to start utilizing new APIs.

 ## Step 3: Add `RequestManager` service to your application